Shamnesty's Latest Sellout

 Either way, the history of immigration has no logical or moral relevance to policy towards illegal immigration.

 If anything, a nation descended from legal immigrants should be insulted that certain prominent groups of immigrants feel entitled to break our laws with impunity.
-That would require a bit of cultural self-respect and national pride.
+Of course, standing up for our nation's interests would require a bit of cultural self-respect and national pride.

 Here's more of her thoughtful position: "In generations past, immigration has enriched our nation culturally and economically."